microtrain/bootcamp/03-BashScripting/01-Basics.md

 [</> code](https://github.com/stack-x/restart_apache/commit/2557e8cc6c43736c4965e0d6aa89f3a9020ec17c) **Proof of Concept**

-Often times I like to start with a simple proof of concept, this is working code that either gives you a starting point or talking point.
-I some projects proof of concept code may represent a complete working solution but may not be considered the optimal solution.
+I like to start with a simple proof of concept, this is working code provides either a starting or talking point.
+For some projects, a proof of concept code may represent a complete working solution but may not be considered the optimal solution.

-Add *~/restart_apache* as a [new folder](https://code.visualstudio.com/docs/editor/multi-root-workspaces) in your VSC workspace and and create a new file *re.sh*.
+Add *~/restart_apache* as a [new folder](https://code.visualstudio.com/docs/editor/multi-root-workspaces) in your VSC workspace and create a new file *re.sh*.

 By default, Ubuntu executes shell scripts using the Dash interpreter.
-Dash is faster than Bash by virtue of a lack of features and limited syntax, making it ideal for quickly parsing out a large number of simple start up scripts.
-Bash is better suited for interactive scripts, since these are typically run as one off programs the performance hit is a non-issue.
+Dash is faster than Bash by virtue of a lack of features and limited syntax, making it ideal for quickly parsing out a large number of simple startup scripts.
+Bash is better suited for interactive scripts.
+Since start-up scripts are typically run as one-off programs the performance hit is a non-issue.
 Our scripts will invoke the Bash shell.
-Add the following to *re.sh*, this will allow you reload all apache configurations with a single command.
+Add the following to *re.sh*, this will allow you reload all Apache configurations with a single command.

 A shebang ```#!``` followed by a path is used to invoke an interpreter, this must be the first line of the file.